adjust/dev-docs/docs/web/features/recording/index.md

-# Measurement
+# Recording features

-Use these features to measure in-app behavior and record user-generated revenue.
+Use these features to record in-app behavior and user-generated revenue.
+Recorded data is sent to Adjust's servers for you to measure.

 ```{toctree}
 ---